PADI Dive Courses Offered on the Island

 ReefCI guests have two options regarding PADI certification courses with us.

 ReefCI recommends using PADI’s online eLearning.
 You can get started immediately with the classroom/knowledge portion of the course and work at your own pace using the PADI eLearning system at home.
 This convenient online study option allows you more time on the island to get right into the water by doing the classroom portion of your course before your arrival.
 Once on the island, we will finish off the appropriate diver portion of the course.
 With this option we can get you certified quicker which allows you more time to participate in our fun conservation programs.
-At the end of the eLearning program, you can print out your eRecord and bring a copy of it with you or send me an electronic copy and you are good to go!
+At the end of the eLearning program, print out your eRecord and bring a copy of it with you to the island.
 Click here for PADI’s online learning.
 There is an additional cost for the eLearning option and the cost is paid to PADI – ReefCI receives no monetary value for the eLearning but we find our guests like to avoid the book work and theory portion while on the island and this provides the best alternative to get in the water immediately.

 We are happy to do either option; however, we recommend completing the PADI eLearning before you arrive to maximize your time in the water!
 However, either option is good.